ShelbyPop/CS131-BrewinInterpreterV3/readme.txt

 - Added Strict Struct typing (removed duck typing)
     - Removed pass by obj ref structs (need to add back)
     - or.... not?
 Needs more extensive testing.
 (I think I accidentally have it somehow)
+- Fixed for loop not evaluating coercion correctly